 A new world is unfolding right in front of us - The Metaverse.
 It’s a network of 3D virtual worlds experienced through augmented reality (AR), virtual reality (VR), and video.
 It’s a step towards the digitalization of the real world via virtual spaces that allow users to connect through digital avatars.
 As people spend more time in the metaverse we want their dog’s health to stay top of mind, so we decided to build a dedicated space for dogs and their owners to spend time together online while educating and inspiring them to do more together IRL.
 Introducing the first “dog park” of the metaverse- The Get Joy Dog Zone.

-We’re building a dog zone in the metaverse as a beta for what we plan to work with communities to do in the future, IRL.
-We know that in order to thrive and live their healthiest lives, dogs need activities for mental stimulation, exercise, areas to spend time with their loving families, etc. We want to create a blueprint for ideal wellness spaces for dogs in the metaverse and then take this experience offline and eventually, bridge the connection between online and offline to life in creative ways.
+We’re building a dog zone in the metaverse as a beta.
+We plan to work with communities to do in the future, IRL.
+We know that in order to thrive and live their healthiest lives.
+Dogs need activities for mental stimulation, exercise, areas to spend time with their loving families, etc. Ideally, we want to create a blueprint for ideal wellness spaces for dogs in the metaverse, on and offline.
+Eventually, we want to bridge the connection between online and offline to life in creative ways.

 Dog Parks - The Good, The Bad, and The Digital

-We want to see more real-life spaces built to service the massive, and we believe undercounted, community of real life dog owners across the country.
+We want to see more real-life spaces built to service the massive community of real life dog owners.
 While dog parks are places to play and socialize, they can also be problematic.
-Noise, unsanitary conditions and behavioral issues can all detract from the appeal of a dog park, but when designed correctly, they can be heaven on earth for a dog.
+Noise, unsanitary conditions and behavioral issues can all detract from the appeal of a dog park.
+But when designed correctly, they can be heaven on earth for a dog.
 Dedicated dog recreational spaces can be beautiful and functional.
-Just check out the plans for Hermann Park’s unbelievable new dedicated dog space in Houston, TX, or any of these great parks.
-As Get Joy works to raise awareness of the need for intentional and well-designed dog spaces, we’ll test concepts, research needs, and learn in the metaverse.
+Just check out the plans for Hermann Park’s unbelievable new dedicated dog space in Houston, TX.
+Check out any of these great parks, too.
+As Get Joy wants to raise awareness of the need for intentional and well-designed dog spaces.
+Meanwhile, we’ll test concepts, research needs, and learn in the metaverse.

 “We are turning to the metaverse to dramatize the fact that in most real-life communities, there is an imbalance between the size of the dog population and the existence and quality of recreational spaces requisite for them to thrive.
 Our Get Joy Dog Zone will be designed to tell stories, facilitate interactions between dog owners or future dog owners, and create fun, brand engagement opportunities,” says Get Joy founder and CEO, Tom Arrix.
 “We believe dogs need equitable recreational space to call their own - whether that is in future, growing communities like the metaverse or communities in real life.”